 The first category of people succeed in whatever is given to them to achieve.
 As long as they have someone to direct them and set work goals for them, and are given the opportunity to achieve them, they will keep on achieving, oftentimes to great levels of excellence.
 In this category you will find all types of people – professionals, executives, housewives, students.

-The second category of achievers comprise those professionals who are always coming up with new ways to perform a task, or with offbeat concepts that result in innovative products or services.
-They dare to think beyond the parameters set by their revered teachers, mentors, and managers.
+The second category of achievers comprise those people in all walks of life who are always coming up with new ways to perform a task, or with offbeat concepts that result in innovative products or services.
+They dare to think beyond the parameters set by their revered teachers, mentors, managers, or parents.
 They are never bound by traditional systems, rules, or boundaries.
 Their eyes are constantly looking around for new shapes and fresh avenues, their minds are continually pondering an unusual phenomenon or a novel concept.
 Their ears are ever sensitive to catch a new sound.
-Their fingers never desist from handling a never-before handled objects.
-These are the kind of people who daily live by the motto stated by that great advertisement copy I once saw on tv: ‘When was the last time you did something for the first time in your life?’.
+Their fingers never desist from handling a never-before handled object.
+These are the kind of people who daily live by the motto stated by that great advertisement copy I once saw on tv: ‘When was the last time you did something for the first time in your life?’

-Such are the people who found new enterprises and keep them going from strength to strength through decade to decade with ever innovative products and fresher services.
-Among them you will find Bill Gates, Steve Jobs, Herbert Kelleher, Lee Iacocca, Ralph Welsh, and even my fellow villager, Appu, who came up, in my young days, with a revolutionary way for yoked oxen to pull with less struggle a cartful of burdens.
+The people in the second category are those who found new enterprises and keep them going from strength to strength through the decades with ever-innovative products and fresher services.
+Among them you will find Bill Gates, Steve Jobs, Herbert Kelleher, Lee Iacocca, Ralph Welsh, Elon Musk, and even my fellow villager, Appu, who came up, in my young days, with a revolutionary way for yoked oxen to pull a cartful of burdens with less struggle.

-For thousands of years, ox carts ricketied over earth’s rough terrains on wooden wheels.
+For thousands of years, ox carts bumpy-rode over earth’s rough terrains on wooden wheels.
 And even after rubber was discovered, wooden wheels continued to be standard equipment for hundreds of years.
-Nobody had stretched their imaginations far enough to devise a way to make cargo transport in my land more convenient, until Appu.
+Nobody had stretched their imaginations far enough to device a way to make cargo transport in my land more convenient, until Appu.

 I suppose most human workers fall under the first category.
 They are good achievers on someone else’s ideas and opportunities.
 But when it comes to their discovering something on their own, or creating their own ideas, or creating new opportunities where none existed before, they are stumped.

-There are two achievers of the first type in my hometown in India.
-One of them is an excellent dressmaker with his own boutique.
+There are two achievers of the first type in my hometown.
+One of them is an excellent dressmaker with his own outlet.
 The other is a seller of excellent coffee powder.

-A month ago, when I went to my hometown, these two achievers who set up their businesses 40 years ago, were still doing their trade as diligently as ever.
-The dressmaker is aged, but he still has the same shop churning out expertly tailored dresses as he has been doing since my father’s days.
-He used to make the best suits in the town in those years.
+Many years after I left my land for beckoning pastures abroad, I returned to my hometown.
+The shops of the two entrepreneurs, which they set up 40 years earlier, were still in business.
+The dressmaker is aged, but his shop continues to churn out finely tailored dresses, just as he has been doing since my young days.
+He used to make the best suits in town in those years.
 I just couldn’t forget the first suit that I wore proudly to the Gulf, a product of the expert craftsmanship of this mastertailor.

-So, on this latest visit to my hometown, I bought expensive material for a couple of suits and gave it to this noted dressmaker.
-And he made them with the same excellent expertise and in the same style that he made one for me 25 years earlier.
+So, on returning to my hometown, I bought expensive material for a couple of suits and gave it to this noted dressmaker.
+And he made them with the same expertise and in the same style that he made one for me 25 years earlier.

 Of course, I had to throw the suits in the garbage bin soon after trying them on once.
 The style was fashionable a generation ago, but today if I walk around in them, people would think that I had inherited the suits from my father.

-As for the coffeeseller, his hair is grey now but he still sits in his four by four meter shack, selling coffee powder whose aroma is still as tantalizing as it was to my nostrils eons ago.
+As for the coffeeseller, his hair is all grey now but he still sits in his small shack, selling coffee powder whose aroma is still as tantalizing as it was to my nostrils eons ago.
 And he still has the same signboard ‘All India Coffee Industries’ outside his shop.

-You see, these two professionals in my hometown are simply victims of the loss of their most creative opportunities with their parents.
+You see, these two achievers in my hometown are simply victims of the loss of their most creative opportunities as youngsters.
 They might have been good students at school, getting good grades in everything they learned from their teachers.
 They became skilled workers and experts with all the knowledge they were taught by someone else.